 It explores the diverse ways in which people practise their beliefs.
 It engages with the impact of beliefs on individuals, communities and societies.
-Pupils will investigate the ways in which religions, beliefs and religious believers have shaped and continue to shape societies around the world.
-They can promote
+Pupils will investigate the ways in which religions, beliefs and religious believers The terms 'religion' and 'worldview'